SwornimRajDhakal/SwornimRajDhakal/README.md

 ### Hi there 👋

-**SwornimRajDhakal/SwornimRajDhakal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+**SwornimRajDhakal/SwornimRajDhakal**
+Hello, World! 👋
+I'm Swornim Dhakal, a passionate Data Visualization enthusiast and Developer.

 - 🔭 I’m currently working with South West Recruitment .
-- 🌱 I’m currently learning (everything.)
+- 🌱 I’m currently learning to become more efficient analyst.
 - 👯 I’m looking to collaborate with like minded people ( who want to grow together)
 - 🤔 I’m currently looking for help with: Employment in the IT sector in UK.
 - 💬 Ask me about : my music compositions